-Seven percent of parents and a small number of non-teaching staff responded to the confidential questionnaires.
-The responses to the questionnaire were very positive and the written comments indicated high levels of satisfaction with the life and work of the school.
-In particular, the parents commented on the caring atmosphere in the school, the wide range of organised family events and reported that they are happy with their children's experiences at Londonderry Primary School.
-The ETI has communicated to the principal and the representatives of the board of governors the main findings from the questionnaires.
+Six percent of parents and almost one-third of the staff responded to the confidential questionnaires.
+The responses to the parental questionnaire were very positive and the written comments indicated high levels of satisfaction with the life and work of the school.
+In particular, the parents commented on the friendly and welcoming ethos in the school and reported that they are happy with their children's experiences.
+The responses to the staff questionnaire endorsed the school's child-centred approach and the positive, inclusive learning environment.
+The ETI has communicated to the principal and the chair of the board of governors the main findings, and any individual issues arising, from the questionnaires.

-1 The term 'FSME Percentage' refers to the percentage of children entitled to free school meals.
+The term 'FSME Percentage' refers to the percentage of children entitled to free school meals.